mpandhare/scaling-happiness/demo.md

      b.
 Click **Create**.

      c.
 Enter a name for your group, and click **Create**.
-For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group Billing-Editor-Access.
+For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group `Billing-Editor-Access`.

 1. Assign access to the group.